carlosperate/microbit-dev-env/README.md

 vagrant up
 ```

 This will download an Ubuntu 16.04 64 bit virtual box image, so it might take a while depending on your internet connection.
-It will also install the tool-chain, download and build all the source code for the different projects, ensuring everything is ready to develop your application in any of these platforms.
+It will also install the tool-chain, download and build all the source code for all the projects, ensuring everything is ready to develop your application in any of these platforms.

 ## Access the Virtual Machine